Gaurav Kukade

 8

-Iterating through LinkedList using the foreach loop!
+Iterating through LinkedList using the for-each loop!

-Object form the LinkedList is Mango
+The object from the LinkedList is Mango

-Object form the LinkedList is Banana
+The object from the LinkedList is Banana

-Object form the LinkedList is Grapes
+The object from the LinkedList is Grapes

-Object form the LinkedList is Watermelon
+The object from the LinkedList is Watermelon

-Object form the LinkedList is Apple
+The object from the LinkedList is Apple

-Object form the LinkedList is Avocado
+The object from the LinkedList is Avocado

-3. Iterate the LinkedList using while loop
+3. Iterate the LinkedList using the while loop

-I have given a java program below to iterate over LinkedList using the while loop.
+I have given a Java program below to iterate over LinkedList using the while loop.

 1